Impact of the COVID-19 pandemic on children: Mental health

+Studies performed in past epidemics, such as SARS, Ebola virus and MERS have shown a high prevalence of negative psychological effects not only in children, but also in adults.
+The same is going on with COVID-19 pandemic and while confined in quarantine, according to research, pandemics can have negative effects on children's mental health, but to a lesser extent, both in terms of internal symptoms (e.g., anxiety or depression) and external symptoms (e.g., behavioural disorders, hyperactivity) and the prevalence of anxiety disorders (20.5%) and depression (25.2%) was observed to be twice as high as pre-pandemic estimates.
+However, some studies suggested mental health improved in children during lockdown, with an overall reduction in anxiety, and an increase in wellbeing in those aged 13–14.

 Drug and alcohol abuse among minors fell during the pandemic, as did arrests.
 Mental health visits saw a 24% increase for children ages 5 to 11, and 31% for older minors.
 Many children became more vulnerable to mental health conditions such as depression and anxiety due to the pandemic and its consequences, among which social isolation has been a contributing factor to a decline in mental health quality.
 Zanonia Chiu, a psychologist from Hong Kong, said about depressed children: "Now that schools are closed, some lock themselves up inside their rooms for weeks, refusing to take showers, eat, or leave their beds."
 Increased rates of domestic violence were reported during the pandemic, and this has included an elevated risk of child abuse internationally.
+As of 2023, UNICEF reported that 66% of countries reported a COVID-19-induced disruption in services relating to violence against children.

-Apart from psychological problems, there is evidence that the lockdown has also had an impact on children and adolescents’ cognition and social abilities.
+Apart from psychological problems, there is evidence that the lockdown has also had an impact on children and adolescents' cognition and social abilities.
 Studies from Europe suggest that the COVID-19 pandemic has impacted families caring for children with intellectual and developmental disabilities (IDDs) even more than the pandemic has impacted the general population.
 Parents of children with mental and physical disabilities were more likely to report changes in their child's behaviour, such as distractibility, inability to concentrate, irritability and general discomfort.